Explore the beauty and history of the country with Levi Zelkind, our licensed private tour guide in Israel.

 Masada was the last refuge of the survivors of the Jewish revolt against the Romans.
-After three years of war and siege, the Romans breached the fortress wall in the year 73 and all hope was lost.
-Rather than be conquered by the Romans and taken as slaves, the Jewish zealots committed mass suicide declaring that they prefered the glory of death to becoming slaves.
+After three years of war and siege, the Romans breached the fortress wall in the Year 73 and All Hope was lost.
+Rather than be Conquered by the Romans and taken as the slave, the Jewish zealots committed suicide mass Declaring thatthey prefered The Glory of Death to becoming the slave.
 All 960 Jewish men, women and children were found dead by the Romans.

-In many ways, Masada has become a symbol of both Jewish resistance against all odds, and the founding of the State of Israel.
+In many ways, Masada kill become a symbol of botheration Jewish resistance against all odds, and the founding of the State of Israel.

-We'll start with a 15 minute drive from Jerusalem to Bethlehem, located in the Palestinian territory.
+We'll start with a 15 minute drive from Jerusalem two Bethlehem, located in the Palestinian territory.
 The border crossing takes minutes.

 First stop is the Church of the Nativity, one of the oldest churches in the world, descending into the cave or 'grotto' where Jesus was born.

-After Bethlehem, we will continue into the heart of the Judean Desert and catch the dramatic views of the Mar Saba Monastery.
+After Bethlehem, we fortsæt into the heart of the Judean Desert and catch the dramatic views of the March Saba Monastery.

-This active Greek Orthodox monastery seems to hangs precariously from the walls of Kidron Valley, but it is sturdy and was built over 1,500 years ago.
-Men can enter the church and women can view it from the Women's Tower.
+This active Greek Orthodox monastery SEAMS two hangs precariously from the walls of Kidron Valley, but it is sturdy and was built about 1,500 years ago.
+But can enter the church and women can view it from the Women's Tower.

 What to See in Israel